Courtroom 1A: (970) 498-7242

 Photo radar and photo red light tickets are handled by the Fort Collins Municipal Court and the Fort Collins City Attorney's Office.
 The Fort Collins Municipal Court is located at 215 North Mason, Fort Collins, CO, and may be reached at (970) 221-6800.

 If you did have to post a bond, you will need to appear in person on your court date.
-If you did not have to post a bond, you may be eligible to enter a plea of guilty by mail.

 You may call their office at (970) 493-1212 and press 0 to ask for assistance or you may go to their office at #1 Old Town Square, Suite 201, Fort Collins, CO 80524, and fill out an application.